Underground Injection Control

 How Does the UIC Program Regulate the Very Different Types of Underground

-The EPA groups underground injection into five classes for regulatory control purposes.
+The EPA groups underground injection into six classes for regulatory control purposes.
 Each class includes

 wells with similar functions, and construction and operating features so that technical requirements can be